apache/mxnet/docs/how_to/distributed_training.md

 MXNet provides a key-value store, which is a critical component used for multi-device and distributed training.
 It provides a push and pull API for workers to communicate the parameters of the models.
 It stores a parameter value for each key.
 Workers `push` gradients after processing a batch, and `pull` updated weights before processing a new batch.
 We can also pass in optimizers for the KVStore to use while updating each weight.
-Optimizers like Stochastic Gradient Descent define update rules, essentially a mathematical formula to compute the new weight based on the old weight, gradient, and some parameters.
+Optimizers like Stochastic Gradient Descent define an update rule, essentially a mathematical formula to compute the new weight based on the old weight, gradient, and some parameters.

-If you are using a Gluon Trainer object or the Module API, it uses a kvstore object internally to aggregate gradients from multiple devices on the same machine as well as different machines.
+If you are using a Gluon Trainer object or the Module API, it uses a kvstore object internally to aggregate gradients from multiple devices on the same machine as well as communication across different machines.

 Although the API remains the same whether or not multiple machines are being used, the notion of kvstore server exists only during distributed training.
 In this case, each `push` and `pull` involves communication with the kvstore servers.
 Note that we need to compile MXNet with the build flag `USE_DIST_KVSTORE=1` to use distributed training.

-KVStore can be started in distributed mode, by passing a create string which contains the word `dist`
+The distributed mode of KVStore is enabled by passing a create string which contains the word `dist`
 > kv = mxnet.kvstore.create('dist')

-Apart from push and pull, kvstore also allows us to fetch the number of workers and the rank of the current worker.
+Apart from push and pull, kvstore also allows us to retrieve the number of workers and the rank of the current worker which can be useful as the below example shows.
 Refer [KVStore API](https://mxnet.incubator.apache.org/versions/master/api/python/kvstore/kvstore.html) for more.

 #### Data iterators
 When running distributed training, we want the data iterators on each machine to be working on different parts of the dataset.
-You can look at the example in [example/gluon/image_classification.py](https://github.com/apache/incubator-mxnet/blob/master/example/gluon/image_classification.py) to understand how this is done.

 For data parallel training on a single worker, we can use `mxnet.gluon.utils.split_and_load` to split a batch of samples provided by the data iterator, and then load each part of the batch on the device which will process it.
 In the case of distributed training, one way to ensure that different workers